SebastianFro/health-check/README.md

 # health-check
-scripts that check the health of my computer
+scripts that check the health of my computer.
+This is edited in coursera.